Is your Google Chrome slow on Mac computers?

 In closing, by reading this article you learned the answer to “Why is Google Chrome so slow?”

-This guide shared causes of slowness of Safari and Google Chrome on your Mac.
+This guide shared the causes of the slowness of Safari and Google Chrome on your Mac.
 We also shared advice on how to fix the issue.

 Readers, please share so Mac users discover why Safari and Google Chrome are slow on Macs and how to troubleshoot the issue.